A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: Diagnostics and results

 where $-T^r_t$ and $\rho u^r$ are time- and azimuth-averaged. $(\beta\gamma)_{\text{cut}}$ is set to unity but the choice of the cut is arbitrary and Figure 10 in \citetalias{M87PaperV} explores the effect of changing this value.
 The total mechanical power in the relativistic jet is then defined as,

 measured at $r=100~r_g$.
 Additionally, we also define a total outflow power $P_{\text{out}}$ that is computed in the same manner as Equation \ref{eqn:jet_power} but without the $(\beta\gamma)_{\text{cut}}$.
 The $\theta$ integral is instead carried out over 1 radian about the poles.
 This diagnostic includes both the fast-moving collimated jet, and the slow-moving winds further away from the poles.
-To give a sense for the various definitions of a jet in the literature, we plot these cuts in Figure \ref{fig:jet_outflow_power_definitions}.
+There are several ways of defining a jet, or more broadly, an unbound outflow, and we discuss this further in Appendix \ref{appendix:jet_power}.

 We report jet and outflow power for the \v3 library in Table \ref{table:jet_outflow_power_statistics}.
 We see that according to our definition of $P_{\text{jet}}$, low spinning SANEs do not produce an appreciable jet, but do contain slow outgoing winds that result in a non-zero $P_{\text{out}}$.
 MAD $a_{*}=+0.94$ has the most powerful jet, an outcome that is expected if the driving mechanism is the Blandford-Znajek process (where $P_{\text{jet}}\propto a_{*}^{2}\Phi_{\mathrm{BH}}^{2}$; see e.g. \citealt{mckinney_bz_power_2005,tchekhovskoy_dichotomy_agn_2010}).
 Finally, we note that for models where $P_{\text{jet}}\neq0$, this quantity is dominated by the Poynting flux.